WorldWalker42/Transmogrification-Lite/Extension Resources/1. Appearance-Only Support/README.md

 Here's the process to use the script in more detail:

-1. Use something like the [LSLib package](https://github.com/Norbyte/lslib/tree/master) to convert all of the equipment mod's Root Template `.lsf` files (which will be in the mod's Public -> RootTemplates directory) into `.lsx` files.
+1. Use something like the [LSLib package](https://github.com/Norbyte/lslib/tree/master) to convert the Root Template `.lsf` files (which will be in the mod's Public -> RootTemplates directory) into `.lsx` files.
 Put these `.lsx` files into a different folder (which can be anywhere, like your desktop) and make sure the original `.lsf` files are still in the mod folder.

 2. Create another folder where the script's output can go.

 3. Open the terminal or command line application and change the directory to the location where you put the Python script.
 Run it with: `python3 script.py IDENTIFIER relative/path/to/lsx/files relative/path/to/armor/stats relative/path/to/output/directory` where you replace `IDENTIFIER` with your mod's unique identifier and the placeholder filepaths with the actual relative filepaths to the described location or file.

-4. In the output directory, check the "remainder.txt" file to see if any Root Templates were rejected by the script.
+4. In the output directory, check the `remainder.txt` file to see if any Root Templates were rejected by the script.
 Depending on the mod, it might be totally normal for there to be LOTS of rejected templates for things like weapons, containers, dyes, summons, etc. If any equipment that should have been supported was rejected, then refer to the script's output for the most up-to-date instructions on how to troubleshoot the problem.

-5. Copy the contents of "script_init.txt" in the script output directory and paste it into your mod's Osiris script INIT section that you should create but not fill in as described above.
+5. Copy the contents of `script_init.txt` in the script output directory and paste it into your mod's Osiris script INIT section that you should create but not fill in as described above.
 Make sure to build and reload.

 6. Convert the `.lsx` files in the output directory's "templates" subdirectory back into `.lsf` files, and then move them into the project's Public -> RootTemplates directory along with the original `.lsf` files.